Chair of Governors

 I am delighted to be joining Potten End Governors as a Foundation Governor and looking forward to help support and encourage links between our wonderful school and Holy Trinity Church.
 I am on the Parochial Church Council and also run much of the youth work including Little Lambs (our baby & toddler group), Trinity Kids (our Sunday School) and of course our very popular Messy Church alongside Penny and Beverley.
 As a faith school I am glad to be able to act as a link between the church and school.

-I am married to Jay and we have 2 sons, Noah, who is in Year 1 as well as our baby, Isaac (who will also be coming to the school in a few years’ time) and I work as a Freelance Digital Consultant and live in Gadebridge.
+I am married to Jay and we have 2 sons, one who is in Year 1 as well as our baby, (who will also be coming to the school in a few years’ time) and I work as a Freelance Digital Consultant and live in Gadebridge.

 I am committed to supporting our community and by becoming a Foundation Governor to supporting both Mr Morris and the rest of the teaching staff to continue to improve the love of learning and development of our children at the school.